What did Arius teach that caused the Arian Controversy?

 Jesus is worshiped by the entire creation (“every knee will bow”) BECAUSE God highly exalted Him, and bestowed on Him the name which is above every name” (Phil 2:9-11).
 This makes a distinction between God and Jesus.
 It also means that we worship Jesus because God wants us to (cf. Heb 1:6).

-2) We worship Him to the glory of God.
+2) Worship Him to the glory of God.

 Furthermore, He is worshiped “to the glory of God the Father” (Phil 2:11); not independent from or co-equal with God.
 This relationship between the worship of the Father and the Son is also indicated by the statement: